Board of Trustees

-Zenna Faraj Elhasan is the lead attorney at The Kresge Foundation.
+Zenna Faraj Elhasan is the General Counsel & Board Secretary at The Kresge Foundation.
 She advises the foundation on legal matters, supports the development and enforcement of foundation policies and practices, and manages outside counsel relationships.
 She joined the foundation in 2018.

 Previously, Zenna served as corporation counsel for Wayne County, where she led commercial litigation, federal civil rights compliance, labor and employment law and real estate and tax matters.
 In this role, she also oversaw major projects and restructuring efforts, including the Wayne County jail project, the county’s consent Agreement with the State of Michigan and transfers of the county’s major sewer systems.